 - reduced dexterity that often occurs with this population due to such challenges as arthritis or dementia

 Preventing the destruction associated with root decay takes a multifaceted approach.
 It starts with understanding the role you have in maintaining a plaque-free environment.
 This is achieved when you partner with our dental hygienists.
 Because plaque and food debris tend to hide out, and it’s difficult for you to see where it’s collecting, our hygienists can show you where it is and, in the process, help you raise your level of home care.

 Of course, a diet high in sugar and refined carbohydrates can also increase one’s risk for the decay process.
-We also encourage that our patients at high risk for such decay have more frequent exams.
+We also encourage our patients at high risk for such decay to have more frequent exams.
 The easiest decay to treat is that which is discovered in its infancy.
 Once root decay spreads below the gum line and under crown margins, the treatments become much less predictable and often lead to tooth loss.

 While periodontal disease isn’t unique to seniors, like any chronic disease, more years amount to higher risks.
 Periodontal disease occurs when the body creates an inflammatory reaction to the presence of bacterial plaque.
 If the initial inflammatory reaction of gum inflammation (GINGIVITIS) isn’t reversed, it can lead to the degradation of the bone surrounding the teeth and ultimately put these teeth at risk for loss.

 Many of the preventive protocols associated with root decay are consistent with periodontal disease.
 The goals for reducing periodontal risk center on plaque control.
 With an effective hygienist coaching you to a higher level of home care, you will have less plaque, less inflammation, and less risk for continued bone loss.

 With bone loss comes a higher risk of tooth mobility.
-As patients with mobile teeth chew, the forces of mastication on the compromised system just leads to more tooth flexure and ultimately more bone loss.
+As patients with mobile teeth chew, the forces of mastication on the compromised system just lead to more tooth flexure and, ultimately, more bone loss.

 Senior Dentistry FAQs